Carers Victoria recognise that all individuals and caring situations are unique and provide a range of services to support all carers.

 - Our broader community work includes sponsoring Melbourne Queer Film Festival films, supporting Pride March and Carnival as part of Midsumma Festival, celebrating International Day Against Homophobia, Transphobia and Biphobia and supporting the ‘yes’ vote during the marriage equality survey

-Carers Victoria regularly partners with external institutions to conduct research focusing on LGBTQIA+ carers to inform industry and aid in advocacy:
+Carers Victoria regularly partners with external institutions to conduct research focusing on LGBTIQA+ carers to inform industry and aid in advocacy:

-- Carers of LGBTQIA+ people with mental illness (2017)
+- Carers of LGBTIQA+ people with mental illness (2017)

 - An Extra Degree of Difficulty: Older LGBTI carers (2015)

-- Ongoing work with LGBTQIA+ organisations to represent carers needs, such as Val’s Cafe, Switchboard, Living Positive Victoria, Minus 18, National LGBTQIA+ Health Alliance.
+- Ongoing work with LGBTIQA+ organisations to represent carers needs, such as Val’s Cafe, Switchboard, Living Positive Victoria, Minus 18, National LGBTIQA+ Health Alliance.
 Our main collaborations have been:

-- Creating an eLearning module on young LGBTQIA+ carers for organisations to use
+- Creating an eLearning module on young LGBTIQA+ carers for organisations to use

 - Creating a Carers Handbook with Living Positive Victoria with information and resources for older people living with HIV (PLHIV) and their care team (including carers, care workers, health professionals, and family and friends)

-- Present at conferences on LGBTQIA+ carers interests and needs
+- Present at conferences on LGBTIQA+ carers interests and needs

-- Representing LGBTQIA+ carers interests at government forums such as the National Ageing and Aged Care Roundtable which was convened to review the progress of the National LGBTQIA+ Ageing and Aged Care Strategy.
+- Representing LGBTIQA+ carers interests at government forums such as the National Ageing and Aged Care Roundtable which was convened to review the progress of the National LGBTIQA+ Ageing and Aged Care Strategy.